MichaelSukkiSong/MichaelSukkiSong/README.md

 ### Hi there 👋

-- 🌱 I'm currently learning all things blockchain (ethereum ecosystem, smart contracts, solidity, etc) and golang 👨‍💻
+- 🌱 I'm currently learning the ethereum ecosystem, solidity, foundry 👨‍💻
-- 👯 I’m looking to collaborate on ... building dApps
+- 👯 I’m looking to collaborate on building dApps
 - 📫 How to reach me: michael.sukki.song@gmail.com
 - 😄 Pronouns: He/Him